-Contract between the CME and MFI
+Contract between the CME and MFI.

-Awareness and

-Agreement of

-those operating

-a VPA on PoA
+6 Awareness and Agreement of those operating a VPA on PoA subscription agreed that their activity is being subscribed to the PoA

-subscription

-Contractual provisions to ensure that those operating the VPA are aware and have agreed that their activity is being subscribed to the PoA.
-Contractual agreement for VPA operators, stating that they are aware and have agreed that their activity is being subscribed to the PoA
+Contractual provisions to Contractual agreement for ensure that those operating VPA operators, stating that the VPA are aware and they are aware and have have agreed that their activity is being subscribed to the PoA.

-In the case that the CME is not responsible for implementing the VPA, the organization responsible for VPA implementation, known as the Partner Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
+In the case that the CME is responsible implementing the VPA, the organization responsible for VPA implementation, known as the Partner (PO), Organisation has signed contractual а agreement with the CME to participate in the PoA.
 This agreement:

-- Defines the ownership of the carbon emission reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA or voluntary carbon market project) Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME
+- Defines the ownership of the carbon emission reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA voluntary carbon market project) - Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME

-7 Non-diversion of ODA in case of Public funding
+7 Non-diversion of The CME and the VPA operator (in case of being